Novena of Grace: History

+Another tradition states that the first Novena of Grace took place in 1615 in Goa, India when a boy who was crippled from birth was cured.

+Text

+Below is a standard version of the Novena prayer, customarily followed by a Preces and Collect, as well as basic prayers.

 "Most amiable and most loving Saint Francis Xavier, in union with thee I reverently adore the Divine Majesty.
 I rejoice exceedingly on account of the marvelous gifts which God bestowed upon thee.
 I thank God for the special graces He gave thee during thy life on earth and for the great glory that came to thee after thy death.
-I implore thee to obtain for me, through thy powerful intercession, the greatest of all blessings--that of living and dying in the state of grace.
+I implore thee to obtain for me, through thy powerful intercession, the greatest of all blessings - that of living and dying in the state of grace.
 I also beg of thee to secure for me the special favor I ask in this novena.
-(Here you may mention the grace, spiritual or temporal, that you wish to obtain.)
+(Here state the grace, spiritual or temporal, you wish to obtain.)
 In asking this favor, I am fully resigned to the Divine Will.
 I pray and desire only to obtain that which is most conducive to the greater glory of God and the greater good of my soul."

-It is then customary to say:

-V. Pray for us, Saint Francis Xavier.
+℣.
+Pray for us, Saint Francis Xavier.

-R. That we may be made worthy of the promises of Christ.
+℟.
+That we may be made worthy of the promises of Christ.

-O God, Who didst vouchsafe, by the preaching and miracles of Saint Francis Xavier, to join unto Thy Church the nations of the Indies, grant, we beseech Thee, that we who reverence his glorious merits may also imitate his example, through Jesus Christ Our Lord.
+O God, Who didst vouchsafe, by the preaching and miracles of Saint Francis Xavier, to join unto Thy Church the nations of the Indies; grant, we beseech Thee, that we who reverence his glorious merits may also imitate his example.

+Through Jesus Christ Our Lord.
 Amen.

-Then add 3 Our Father's and 3 Hail Mary's in memory of Saint Francis Xavier's devotion to the Most Holy Trinity, and Glory be to the Father 10 times in thanksgiving for the graces received during his 10 years of apostleship.
+In memory of Saint Francis Xavier's devotion to the Trinity: